christophercrouzet/nani/doc/reference.rst

+.. currentmodule:: nani

 .. _reference:

 Reference
 =========

-The whole content of the library is contained within the only module `nani`.
+The whole content of the library is contained within the only module ``nani``.
 This includes the types required to define a NumPy ``dtype``, the field helpers when dealing with structured arrays, the functions, and the final output structure :class:`~nani.Nani` returned from the main routine